 Bolivar Technical College complies with Section 504 of the Rehabilitation Act of 1973 and makes every effort to ensure that disabled persons admitted as students or employed by the college are afforded all of the rights and privileges provided to them by this state and federal laws.
 Bolivar Technical College is committed to providing a sound learning environment to academically qualified students with disabilities.
-Students must provide complete current documentation to the administrative office prior to beginning a program, and accommodations will be determined based on documentation, then communicated to the instructor with the consent of the student.
+Students must provide complete current documentation of accommodations required to the administrative office.
+Bolivar Technical College requests that documentation for an existing disability be submitted prior to beginning a program.
+Newly diagnosed disabilities with accommodation requirements should be submitted to the administrative office as soon as available to the student.
+Accommodations provided by BTC will be determined based on documentation submitted, in conjunction with nondiscriminatory policies, then communicated to the faculty with the consent of the student.